Satendra-dev/Book-Store/readme.txt

 - I am assuming two different books cannot have same name with diff case Sensitivity, considering copyrights with book name.
     Therefore, I have used ToLower() and Trim() methods while looking for the book in book collection.
 - discountedCategory enum can be used to add more categories to discount 5%.
 - I am assuming discount price will be same amount (stated 5% in problem statement) to all the discount categories.
-Therefore, used one variable discountPercentage.
+Therefore, used single variable discountPercentage.
 - GST is applied on total cost excluding delivery charges.
+- Fix Delivery charge is added if total cost of order without GST is less than $20.